-EVENTRN indicates the round in which the dental event was reported.
-Please note: Rounds 7 (partial) 8, and 9 are associated with MEPS data collected from Panel 24.
-Likewise, Rounds 3 (partial) 4, and 5 are associated with data collected from Panel 26.
-Rounds 1, 2, and 3 (partial) are associated with data collected from Panel 27.
+EVENTRN indicates the round in which the Other Medical event was reported.
+Each record represents a summary of expenditures for items purchased or otherwise obtained for 2022.
+Starting with Panel 22, the Round 3 questions relating to the number of times glasses or contact lenses were obtained in each year of a panel have been eliminated due to design changes.
+Instead, if a person's reference period crosses between year one and year two of a panel, the question 'whether a particular OM type was purchased/used' for each of the four OM types (glasses/contacts, ambulance services, disposable supplies, and long-term medical equipment) is asked separately for each of two years of a panel.
+Please note: Rounds 7 (partial), 8, and 9 are associated with MEPS data collected from Panel 24.
+Likewise, Rounds 3 (partial), 4, and 5 are associated with data collected from Panel 26; and Rounds 1, 2, and 3 (partial) are associated with data collected from Panel 27.